Learn the rules regarding Total Fire Bans and Harvest and Vehicle Movement Bans, as well as how to determine if there is a ban in place.

 A Harvest and Vehicle Movement Ban restricts activities that will likely cause a bushfire or contribute to its spread.
 The Shire imposes the ban when the expected weather conditions indicate a bushfire would be dangerous, destructive, and difficult to contain.

-On days when the fire behaviour index in an area is or exceeds 40, a Harvest and Vehicle Movement Ban must be imposed.
+On days when the fire behaviour index in an area is or is expected to exceed 40, and a Total Fire Ban is in place, a Harvest and Vehicle Movement Ban must be imposed.
 During the bushfire season, the fire behaviour index is monitored throughout the day using various means, including physical weather readings taken in the field and the monitoring of weather stations.

 The following are examples of activities that are not permitted during a Harvest and Vehicle Movement Ban: